dnsosebee/garden/src/content/docs/index.md

 Here is [this site's source code](https://github.com/dnsosebee/garden).
 All content is written in [markdown](https://www.markdownguide.org/) (including the [visual art gallery](/art)!) and published as static HTML pages using [Astro](https://astro.build/).
 The sidebar and site styles are thanks to the [Starlight documentation theme](https://starlight.astro.build/).

-Upcoming additions:
+_planned additions:_
 - Sneaky Town
 - My journaling system
-- Bookshelf / Blogshelf
+- Bookshelf / blogshelf